 A home remodeling project offers the perfect opportunity to implement many of the energy-saving tips above.
 Plan your remodeling so that it includes energy-efficient appliances and lighting, install a smart thermostat, and take advantage of the chance to increase insulation wherever you can.
 Consult with your home remodeling contractor for more ideas on how to build in efficiency up front.

 And when you’re ready to remodel, make sure you work with a qualified contractor.
 To find a vetted, experienced contractor in your local area, enter your ZIP code above.
-You’ll receive a free, no-obligation estimate from a contractor whose workmanship is warrantied for a full three years.Categories: General Contractors, Home Remodeling Renovation
+You’ll receive a free, no-obligation estimate from a contractor whose workmanship is warrantied for a full five years.Categories: General Contractors, Home Remodeling Renovation